SonarSource/SonarJS/bundle/debug/README.md

 Used to test linting a file with an eslint rule.
 Concretely, it was used to test the execution of the UCFG generating rule that is created by sonar-security [here](https://github.com/SonarSource/sonar-security/blob/5c3495aefc2beb0b661a805d387f4b73e069e2fc/frontend/js/bundle/esbuild.js#L4).

+This requires that you install `eslint` somewhere reachable for `required-file.js`

 ```bash
 ./node_modules/.bin/pkg ./debug/hello-rule.js -t=node18-macos-arm64 -o=./dist/hello-rule